ccompton/angular-seed/README.md

 # Adapt
 angular-seed-adapt

 The adapt code is used to check the browser size and include the correct markup for a given device/browser size.
 This allows you to control what markup loads for any given device/browser size.
-Adapt also updates a few size root scoped variables on the root scope so they can be accessed in templates and throughout the application.
+Adapt also updates a few variables on the root scope so they are accessible in templates and throughout the application.

 # Angular Seed